 - Slowly bring to a gentle simmer.
 You don’t want the water to bubble furiously or this will make the fish tough.
 Keep the water at a gentle simmer for 8 minutes.

-- When you are ready to eat, remove the fish from its cooking liquid with a fish slice, allow to drain, and put on 2 plates with a dollop of aioli.
-Serve with large mixed salad tossed in a home-made dressing.
+- When you are ready to eat, remove the fish from its cooking liquid with a fish slice, allow it to drain, and put it on 2 plates with a dollop of aioli.
+Serve with large mixed salad tossed in a homemade dressing.

 Why this is good for you:

 Aioli is packed with good-for-you extra virgin olive oil – rich in vitamin E and polyphenols that reduce inflammation in you.
-In the popular mind fats make us fat.
+In the popular mind, fats make us fat.
 It is not natural, unprocessed fats that are the offender but high carbohydrate diets.
-This means diets top heavy with grains (even wholegrains) and also sugar.
-High carb low fat diets leave you hungry and craving more….and more.
+This means diets are top-heavy with grains (even whole grains) and also sugar.
+High carb low-fat diets leave you hungry and craving more….and more.
 Stop the madness, reduce carbohydrates and enjoy unprocessed fats.